 This has been a rather eventful week.

 First of all, a quick branding update.
 You may have noticed that I changed the name of my blog from Healthy Beauty to Michelle Rogers Healthy Living, to reflect my focus on healthy lifestyles.
-I will still include beauty products, reviews and giveaways on the blog though; that’s not changing.
 As for the logo, the design coordinates with my communications business logo that I’ve used for several years.

 Secondly, I got a new bike!
 Well, new to me.
 It’s a Diamondback Clarity that we found on Craigslist, in like-new condition, and I love it.
 What a difference from my old ride!
 Immediately I was able to go 2-3 mph faster as my standard speed, and with the gears I’m doing so much better on the hills.